 We appreciated the comments of the referee and would like to thank him/her.
-We are very grateful for all the suggestion he/she sent us which largely improved the quality of this paper.
+We are very grateful for all the suggestions he/she sent us which greatly improved the quality of this paper.

 The comments are addressed in-line in the referee report below preceded by "==>".
-Each item are separated by a dashed line.
+Each item is separated by a dashed line.